Internet-of-People/iop-profile-server/docs/ARCH-PS-Data-Layer.md

 # Profile Server Data Layer

-Profile server distinguish between profile images and all other data.
+Profile server distinguishes between profile images and all other data.
 Images are stored on the disk in the images folder, separately of all other data, which is stored in the database.